 In addition to hiring forensic to identify root causes, PR consultants can also be paid to mitigate damage to your brand.

-We work with our insurer partners to arrange a cyber policy that is truly fit for purpose.
+We work with our insurer partners to arrange a cyber insurance policy that is truly fit for purpose.
 In addition to comprehensive cover, it will also feature access to a team of breach specialists that can help you address risks and issues at pace.

-Product benefits and features
+Cyber insurance - product benefits and features

 - Regulatory defence and penalties